What is Localization? All you Need to Know

 It’s a way of bringing everyone and everything under a single place so that you can easily manage your localization project.
 And thanks to that, you’ll no longer have to waste time sending documents back and forth between teams or wasting time trying to track your progress.

-Furthermore, a good TMS also offers plenty of tools for continuous localization or even for automating it, up to a certain point.
+Furthermore, a good TMS also offers plenty of tools for continuous localization or even for automating it up to a certain point.

 What is Continuous Localization?

-See, if you are localizing an SaaS application the old-fashioned way, there is no option but to tediously go back and do the same thing time and time again.
+See, if you are localizing a SaaS application the old-fashioned way, there is no option but to tediously go back and do the same thing time and time again.
 Download the latest files, edit them, adjust the code accordingly, and upload them again.

 Continuous localization, on the other hand, gives you the option of, well, continuously localizing.
 It’s all about having a platform that is as agile as your product.